 Bullying – it’s a word no parent wants to hear in relation to their child.
 Whether your child is the victim – or the alleged perpetrator – claims about bullying are a serious matter.
 Bullying can have tragic consequences, as demonstrated by cases like those of 14-year-old Dolly Everett, who took her own life in 2018 after being targeted by cyber-bullies.

-As a School Principal with more than 15 years experience, I can say that no two cases of bullying are the same.
+No two cases of bullying are the same.
 Different contexts, different personalities and different circumstances make bullying a deeply personal matter with much nuance required when working through such cases.
 Emotions are typically high as the victim’s family often feels despondent whereas the perpetrator’s family commonly feel judged for the actions of their child.

 What is bullying?